dhuppenkothen/clarsach/README.rst

 Here, we attempt to separate out and simplify the response calculation in sherpa for ease of use with any other (user-written) code.

-Copyright © 2017 Daniela Huppenkothen
+Copyright © 2017 the authors